AllSpaghettiNoCode/CrapCut/README.md

 # CutTheC(r)ap

 CutTheC(r)ap allows you to download any CapCut TTS voices (Pro-only included) for free by just listening to a sample of it.
 Simply add some text, pick the voice you want and click the preview button, then click the "Download Sample" button.
-It's that easy! **No server.py or any other external files needed!.**
+It's that easy! **No server.py or any other external files needed!**
 ## Features

-- Pro-only voice download.
+- Pro-only and free voice download.
-- Ability to download previous voice upon refreshing the page.
+- Ability to download last saved voice if you accidentally refresh the page.
 - 100% free, no paywalls or malicious code.
 ## Installation